bhnord/activities/README.md

 BOSTON, we are hosting one of the BIGGEST Vintage Markets in the Northeast!
 <a href="https://instagram.com/select.markets" target="_blank">info link</a>

-### Boston Public Market FiberFest 2025
+### Battle of the Bartenders

-**03/23 10:00AM - 03/23 05:00PM @ Boston Public Market**
+**03/23 01:00PM - 03/23 05:00PM @ Time Out Market Boston**
-This festival brings together New England fiber farmers, producers, and crafters.
+Get ready for an unforgettable afternoon at Time Out Market Boston with our first-ever Battle of the Bartenders!
-<a href="https://www.eventbrite.com/e/boston-public-market-fiberfest-2025-tickets-1218371204069?aff=oddtdtcreator" target="_blank">info link</a>
+<a href="https://www.eventbrite.com/e/battle-of-the-bartenders-tickets-1253160890959" target="_blank">info link</a>

 ### Movie Night at Lamplighter Brewing: Inside Out 2